Ket3r/script-server-wiki/Script-config.md

 _Required_: no
 _Type_: boolean
 _Default_: false

+### `scheduling`
+Scheduling configuration section for a script.
+Use this section if you would like to allow users to schedule script execution (once in the future, or repeatedly).
+See [Wiki](https://github.com/bugy/script-server/wiki/Script-scheduling) for details

+### &nbsp;&nbsp;&nbsp;- `enabled`
+Enables scheduling for a script.
+So that users would be able to schedule executions

+_Required_: no
+_Type_: boolean
+_Default_: false

 ### `parameters`
 List of script parameters.
 Parameters are shown on the GUI and passed to a script exactly in the same order.